Eledmunds15/MATLAB/README.md

 List of problems

-Create_ellipse: plots an ellipse using the semi-major axis length (a), semi-minor axis length (b) and number of points in each half of ellipse (N).
+Create_ellipse: Plots an ellipse using the semi-major axis length (a), semi-minor axis length (b) and number of points in each half of ellipse (N).

-Northrop Grumman F14:
+NorthropGrummanF14: A script that calculates the Aspect Ratio and Mean Chord for the Northrop Grumman F14 at different sweep angles and plots them.